Vincent Strambi: Episcopate

 The death of Pope Pius VI saw his friend Cardinal Leonardo Antonelli nominate him for the papal see and he even received five votes in the conclave.
-The new Pope Pius VII - in mid-1801 - appointed Strambi as the Bishop of Macerata-Tolentino and he became the first bishop to come from the Passionists.
-This news - before it was made public - surprised and frightened him and he rushed to Rome in an effort to get the appointment cancelled before it was publicized.
+1801, the new Pope Pius VII appointed Strambi as the Bishop of Macerata-Tolentino and he became the first bishop to come from the Passionists.
+This news — before it was made public — surprised and frightened him and he rushed to Rome in an effort to get the appointment cancelled before it was publicized.
 Even his good friend Cardinal Antonelli counselled him to accept the nomination for the welfare of the Church.
 Strambi took his case to the pope who listened and told Strambi the decision to name him a bishop was "a divine inspiration" he was firm on.
 Cardinal Antonelli presided over his episcopal consecration at Santi Giovanni e Paolo.
 But he continued to wear his Passionist habit in private despite his higher office.
 His episcopate was marked with a concern for the poor and he even begged on their behalf on occasion.
 He took great care in the education of diocesan priests and paid close attention to the teaching standards in the diocesan seminaries.
 His charitable works included the establishment of orphanages and homes for the aged.
 He still practiced the frugalities the Passionists advocated and this applied to his living and eating habits: he never did permit more than two dishes for his meals.